Luciano Salce

-Luciano Salce (25 September 1922 – 17 December 1989) was an Italian film director, comedian, tv host, producer, actor and lyricist.
+Luciano Salce (25 September 1922 – 17 December 1989) was an Italian film director, comedian, television host, producer, actor and lyricist.
 His 1962 film Le pillole di Ercole was shown as part of a retrospective on Italian comedy at the 67th Venice International Film Festival.

 As a writer of pop music, he used the pseudonym Pilantra.
 During World War II, he was a prisoner in Germany.
 He later worked for several years in Brazil.